 Time for transition in South Africa

 “In Transition 2.0” is a film that offers hope and resilience in challenging times.
-It was a pleasure to be part of the audience at the Eco Film Festival this month at the Labia in Gardens.
-For me the film presents a tried and tested opportunity for change.
-Very real change from a grassroots movement that is starting to gain ground in a time when we are looking for answers to … [Read more...]
+It was a pleasure to be part of the audience at the Eco Film Festival this month at the Labia Theatre in Gardens.
+The film presents a tried and tested opportunity for change.
+Very real change from a grass roots movement that is starting to gain ground in a time when we are looking for answers … [Read more...]